ahmadiehsan/personal_docs/docs/software/languages/c_sharp_and_dot_net/ef/command_and_query.md

 Tracked entities can be in one of four states.
 The state of an entity determines how it is processed when SaveChanges is called.

-- **Added:** The entity does not yet exist in the database.
+- **Added**: The entity does not yet exist in the database.
 SaveChanges should **insert** it
-- **Unchanged:** The entity exists in the database and has not been modified on the client.
+- **Unchanged**: The entity exists in the database and has not been modified on the client.
 SaveChanges should **ignore** it
-- **Modified:** The entity exists in the database and has been modified on the client.
+- **Modified**: The entity exists in the database and has been modified on the client.
 SaveChanges should send **updates** for it
-- **Deleted:** The entity exists in the database but should be deleted.
+- **Deleted**: The entity exists in the database but should be deleted.
 SaveChanges should **delete** it
-- **Detached:** The Detached state is given to any entity that is not being tracked by the context
+- **Detached**: The Detached state is given to any entity that is not being tracked by the context

 ### Graph

-The main entity and all of the entities that has relation with it (should be included while query)
+The main entity and all the entities that has relation with it (should be included while query)

 ### Tracking & No-Tracking Query